 - 1. The Agency may acquire, itself or in co-ownership with a Member State, or lease technical equipment to be deployed during joint operations, pilot projects, rapid border interventions, return operations, return interventions, migration management support teams or technical assistance projects in accordance with the financial rules applicable to the Agency. - 2.
 The Agency may acquire technical equipment, such as fingerprinting equipment, by decision of the Executive Director in consultation with the Management Board.
 Any acquisition or leasing of equipment entailing significant costs to the Agency shall be preceded by a thorough needs and cost/benefit analysis.
-Any such expenditure shall be provided for in the Agency's budget as adopted by the Management Board. - 3.
-Where the Agency acquires or leases major technical equipment, such as open sea and coastal patrol vessels, helicopters or other aircraft or vehicles[10] the following conditions shall apply: - (a) in case of acquisition by the Agency or co-ownership, the Agency shall agree with one Member State that that Member State shall provide for the registration of the equipment in accordance with the applicable legislation of that Member State: - (b) in case of leasing, the equipment shall be registered in a Member State. - 4.
-On the basis of a model agreement drawn up by the Executive Director and approved by the Management Board-Agency, the Member State of registration and the Agency shall agree on modalities ensuring the periods of full availability of the co-owned Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the periods of full availability of the co-owned <a href="Executive Director and approved by the Agency shall agree on modalities ensuring the Agency shall agree on the Agency s - 5.
+Any such expenditure shall be provided for in the Agency's budget as adopted by the Management Board.

+- 3. Where the Agency acquires or leases major technical equipment, such as open sea and coastal patrol vessels, helicopters or other aircraft or vehicles1 the following conditions shall apply: - (a) in case of acquisition by the Agency or co-ownership, the Agency shall agree with one Member State that that Member State shall provide for the registration of the equipment in accordance with the applicable legislation of that Member State; - (b) in case of leasing, the equipment shall be registered in a Member State. - 4.
+On the basis of a model agreement drawn up by the Executive Director and approved by the Management BoardAgency, the Member State of registration and the Agency shall agree on modalities ensuring the periods of full availability of the co-owned assets equipment for the Agency, as well as on the terms of use of the equipment.
+Technical equipment owned solely by the Agency shall be made available to the Agency upon its request and the Member State of registration may not invoke the exceptional situation referred to in Article 38(4). - 5.
 The Member State of registration or the supplier of technical equipment shall provide the necessary experts and technical crew to operate the technical equipment in a legally sound and safe manner.